-Alena Indigo Anne Sullivan, 26, holds a degree in Anthropology and an MFA from the Stonecoast MFA Program for Creative Writing (with cross-genre concentrations in poetry and popular fiction.)
-Alena is a fiction writer, poet, and visual artist who focuses on identity within narrative and the repeated cultural pattern formed by fairy and folk tales.
-Her story, “Gorse Daughter, Sparrow Son,” originally published in Strange Horizons Magazine, recently appeared in Rich Horton’s Year’s Best Science Fiction and Fantasy 2017, published by Prime Books.
+Alena Indigo Anne Sullivan, 31, holds a BA in Anthropology and an MFA from the Stonecoast MFA Program for Creative Writing with cross-genre concentrations in poetry and popular fiction.
+Alena is an author, poet, and visual artist who focuses on identity within narrative.

-Alena has studied under the mentorship of Tamora Pierce (Song of the Lioness, The Circle of Magic, and many other YA series), Theodora Goss (author of The Strange Case of the Alchemist’s Daughter, Songs for Ophelia, The Thorn and Blossom, and In the Forest of Forgetting), James Patrick Kelly (author of Strange But Not a Stranger and over 100 other published stories and a columnist for Asimov’s Science Fiction Magazine), Jeanne Marie Beaumont (poet and author of Letters from Limbo and several other collections), and Amanda Johnston (poet and author of Guap, Lock and Key, and Another Way to Say Enter), working to write stories and poems that provide agency to previously marginalized characters–both original figures (women, POC, LGBTQ*, and differently-abled characters) and figures of mythological or fairy tale fame (Sleeping Beauty, Snow White, Persephone, Baba Yaga, etc.).
-Alena combines her eclectic Neopagan upbringing with the adventurous attitude of a lifelong musician’s daughter, a child raised amid the sci-fi-tinted strangeness of various conventions and magical venues, to create a unique, lyrical voice that speaks for itself.
+Alena has had the privilege of studying under the mentorship of some of her favorite authors, including Tamora Pierce (Song of the Lioness, The Circle of Magic, and many other YA series), Kathryn Hinds (The Healer’s Choice; Candle, Thread, and Flute; and over 50 nonfiction books for children) Theodora Goss (author of The Strange Case of the Alchemist’s Daughter, Songs for Ophelia, The Thorn and Blossom, and In the Forest of Forgetting), James Patrick Kelly (author of Strange But Not a Stranger and over 100 other published stories and a columnist for Asimov’s Science Fiction Magazine), and Jeanne Marie Beaumont (poet and author of Letters from Limbo and several other collections.)

-Alena’s short fiction and poetry have appeared in Strange Horizons, Rich Horton’s Year’s Best Science Fiction and Fantasy, Goblin Fruit, Illumen, Urban Fantasy, Expanded Horizons, Luna Station Quarterly, and elsewhere.
+Alena’s prose and poetry have appeared in Strange Horizons, Rich Horton’s Year’s Best Science Fiction and Fantasy, Goblin Fruit, Crow & Cross Keys, SageWoman, Illumen, Urban Fantasy, Expanded Horizons, Luna Station Quarterly, and elsewhere.
 She is a member of the Science Fiction Poetry Association, and her work has been included in their newsletter publication, Star*Line.